 The school personnel authorized to impose a consequence must inform the student of the alleged misconduct and must investigate, to the extent necessary, the facts surrounding the alleged misconduct.
-All students will have an opportunity to present their version of the facts to the
+All students will have an opportunity to present their version of the facts to the school personnel imposing the disciplinary consequence.
+The student and the student's parent will be provided with a reasonable opportunity for an informal conference with the building principal, the principal's designee, or teacher to discuss the conduct and the consequence involved.

-- 1. Detention will be imposed as a consequence only after the student's parent has been notified, preferably by phone, to confirm that there is no parental objection to the detention and the student has appropriate transportation home. - If a student does not conduct himself/herself properly on a bus, the bus driver is expected to bring such misconduct to the building principal's attention through a bus referral.
+- 1. Detention will be imposed as a consequence only after the student's parent has been notified, preferably by phone, to confirm that there is no parental objection to the detention and the student has appropriate transportation home. - 2.
+If a student does not conduct himself/herself properly on a bus, the bus driver is expected to bring such misconduct to the building principal's attention through a bus referral.
 Students who become a serious disciplinary problem may have their riding privileges suspended by the building principal or the superintendent. - 3.
 Building principal and the superintendent are authorized to place students in "in-school suspension."
 The in-school suspension supervisor will be a teacher or para-professional. - 4.
-Suspension from school is a severe penalty, which may be imposed upon students who are insubordinate, disorderly, violent or disruptive, or whose conduct otherwise endangers the safety, morals, health or welfare of others.
+Suspension from school is a severe penalty, which may be imposed upon students who are insubordinate, disorderly, violent, or significantly disruptive, or whose conduct otherwise endangers the safety, morals, health, or welfare of others.
 Hancock Elementary School retains its authority to suspend students, but places primary responsibility for the suspension of students with the principal. - When the superintendent or principal (referred to as the "suspending authority") determines that a suspension for five days or less is warranted, they will immediately notify the student orally.
 The suspending authority must provide an explanation of the basis for the proposed suspension.
 The suspending authority must also notify the student's parents in writing that the student may be suspended from school.
-Where possible, notice should also be provided by telephone. - When the superintendent or building principal determines that a suspension for more than five days may be warranted, reasonable notice will be provided to the student and the student's parents of their right to a fair hearing.
+Whenever possible, notice should also be provided by telephone. - When the superintendent or building principal determines that a suspension for more than five days may be warranted, reasonable notice will be provided to the student and the student's parents of their right to a fair hearing.
 The superintendent shall personally hear and determine the procedure.
 A record of the hearing shall be maintained.